anshumanz/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-#The data

-The dataset includes the following files:

-* 'README.txt'

-* 'features_info.txt': Shows information about the variables used on the feature vector.

-* 'features.txt': List of all features.

-* 'activity_labels.txt': Links the class labels with their activity name.

-* 'train/X_train.txt': Training set.

-* 'train/y_train.txt': Training labels.

-* 'test/X_test.txt': Test set.

-* 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

-* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-* 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-* 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-* 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

-#Transformation details

-There are 5 parts:
+#Attribute Information

+For each record in the dataset it is provided:

+Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+Triaxial Angular velocity from the gyroscope.
+A 561-feature vector with time and frequency domain variables.
+Its activity label.
+An identifier of the subject who carried out the experiment.

-1. Merges the training and the test sets to create one data set.
+#Section 1.
+Merge the training and the test sets to create one data set.

+After setting the source directory for the files, read into tables the data located in

+* features.txt
+* activity_labels.txt
+* subject_train.txt
+* x_train.txt
+* y_train.txt
+* subject_test.txt
+* x_test.txt
+* y_test.txt
+Assign column names and merge to create one data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+#Section 2.
+Extract only the measurements on the mean and standard deviation for each measurement.

+Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
+Subset this data to keep only the necessary columns.

-3. Uses descriptive activity names to name the activities in the data set
+#Section 3.
+Use descriptive activity names to name the activities in the data set

+Merge data subset with the activityType table to cinlude the descriptive activity names

-4. Appropriately labels the data set with descriptive activity names.
+#Section 4.
+Appropriately label the data set with descriptive activity names.

+Use gsub function for pattern replacement to clean up the data labels.

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#Section 5.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-#How run_analysis.R implements the above steps:

-* Require reshapre2 and data.table librareis.
-* Load both test and train data
-* Load the features and activity labels.
-* Extract the mean and standard deviation column names and data.
-* Process the data.
-There are two parts processing test and train data respectively.
-* Merge data set.
+Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject